Dallas, Texas

 Wilma Porter waited for the din to subside before speaking.

-The class is dismissed--you are all free to go, she proclaimed.
+The class is dismissed--you are all free to go,

 The students sprang loose from their desks to add their number to the ebb and flow of future citizens in the hallway.